Vanilla Feedforward Neural Networks as a Discretization of Dynamical Systems: Notations and main results

-For high dimension cases, $d\ge 2$, our construction is in three steps where the first two steps are almost standard.
+For high dimension cases, that is, when $d\ge 2$, our construction requires three steps, where the first two steps are almost standard.
 The ideas are also illustrated in Figure~\ref{fig:main_figure}.

 \textbf{Step 1.
 Approximate the dynamical system by neural ODEs.} We first use neural ODEs to approximate the original dynamical system (\ref{eq:ODE_general}).
-This procedure is standard as we can uniformly approximate the field $v(x,t)$ by one-hidden layer networks.
-We can control the approximation for $v(x,t)$ such that the approximation error for $\phi^\tau(x)$ is small enough.
-Particularly, we approximate $v(x,t)$ by the following tanh network $\tilde v(x,t)$ with $N$ hidden neurons,
+This procedure is standard, as we can uniformly approximate the field $v(x,t)$ by single-hidden layer networks.
+We can control the approximation of $v(x,t)$ such that the approximation error for $\phi^\tau(x)$ is sufficiently small.
+Particularly, we approximate $v(x,t)$ by the following tanh network $\tilde v(x,t)$ with $N$ hidden neurons: